OGGM/oggm/docs/installing-oggm.rst

 ----------------------------

 Please get in touch with us `on github <https://github.com/OGGM/oggm/issues>`_ if you encounter issues installing OGGM.
-Before that, though, a method that has proven effective in the past is to use a conda environment file.
+Before doing so, a method that has proven effective in the past is to use a conda environment file.

 Download the conda environment file